Nuku Hiva Island Travel Tips

 How Many Days Do You Need In Nuku Hiva?

 The Marquesas Islands are truly fairytale islands, far from Tahiti and expensive to get to.
-I would strongly advise spending a minimum of 4 nights in Nuku Hiva and a recommended week if possible.
-If you’re planning to see more than one island in the archipelago (Nuku Hiva goes very well with Hiva Oa), plan for at least 10 days.
+I would strongly advise spending 4 nights in Nuku Hiva and 5-7 nights if you really want to see it all.
+If you’re planning to see more than one island in the archipelago (Nuku Hiva goes very well with Hiva Oa and Ua Pou), plan for 7-10 days.
 If you are super stretched and still want to make it out here, 3 nights will give you a decent taste of the island.

 Is Nuku Hiva Worth Visiting?